jakwuh/webtip/tips/08-10-2017/Readme.md

 - Remember you are working in a team.
 When making a decision think about your teammate who may want the same functionality in a future or had already implemented the functionality you need.
 So, if you have a relatively large (or complex) piece of code take it out in a separate function.
 The naming convention across the team is important.

 - If you are in doubt whether a piece of code should be deduplicated, then deduplicate it.
 Both 2 most popular bundlers (webpack & rollup) now have [scope hoisting][3] feature.
-That means excess deduplication will have a 0 cost.ч
+That means excess deduplication will have a 0 cost.

 [1]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself